SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 When used inside a ``switch`` statement,
-``break`` causes the ``switch`` statement to end its execution immediately and to transfer control to the first line of code after the ``switch`` statement's closing brace (``}``).
+``break`` causes the ``switch`` statement to end its execution immediately and to transfer control to the code after the ``switch`` statement's closing brace (``}``).

 This behavior can be used to match and ignore one or more cases in a ``switch`` statement.